Wasay09/FocusIn/README.md

-This is a GDSC Hackathon Project that was created by Wasayuddin Syed, Aryan Shah, Zayn Bhatti, Louis Nyugen
+This is a GDSC Hackathon Project that was created by Wasayuddin Syed, Aryan Shah, Zayn Bhatti, Louis Nguyen